Heramb-Acharya/Pull-Request---Guidewire/README.md

 **Device diversity check**: A coordinated ring often uses similar spoofing software, producing recognisable device_risk signatures and similar accelerometer fingerprints across many devices at the same time.

-GigShield's Isolation Forest model is trained on these coordination patterns and flags clusters where multiple workers share anomalous similarity across these features simultaneously.
+Rakshak's Isolation Forest model is trained on these coordination patterns and flags clusters where multiple workers share anomalous similarity across these features simultaneously.

 ### 9.3 UX Balance: Handling Flagged Claims Without Penalising Honest Workers

 A real worker in a genuine flood zone may have connectivity issues, an older device, or movement patterns that superficially resemble spoofing.
 Wrongly rejecting his claim would be a serious failure of the product.

-**How GigShield handles medium-risk flags:**
+**How Rakshak handles medium-risk flags:**

 The payout is not immediately rejected.
 It moves to a temporary hold state, not a denial.
 The worker receives an SMS: "Your claim is being verified.
 You will receive your payout or an update within 2 hours."